 By Jennifer McDougall

 The dependency on anything is the feeling that you can’t live without a person or substance.
-That in order to survive you must have this one thing or this one person in your life.
-You need it to be happy.
+That to survive, you must have this one thing or this one person in your life.
+It would help if you were happy.
 The truth is that you have subconsciously connected deeply to this particular person or substance without realizing it until the grip has already been fastened.
-That is the scary part, because most of us don’t realize we are dependent until we realize we have to figure out a way to break free from the weight it tugs on us.
-One minute we have a crush on someone, the next we can’t seem to bear the thought of doing anything without them.
+That is the scary part because most of us don’t realize we are dependent until we realize we have to figure out a way to break free from the weight it tugs on us.
+One minute we have a crush on someone, the next, we can’t seem to bear the thought of doing anything without them.

 What causes this to happen?

 In many cases, those who find themselves in codependent relationships have many insecurities, low standards, unhealthy habits and behavior traits, and unstable moods.

 10 Signs you are in a codependent relationship:

 - You are more focused on the needs of your partner rather than caring for your own personal needs.

 - You and your partner disrespect each other, causing you both to feel devalued and unappreciated regardless of the work you put into the relationship.